AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/multiple-rows-in-database-for-same-entity.md

 ## Cause

-This is the expected behavior - the multiple rows are created by the Content Staging functionality:
+This is the expected behavior.
+The multiple rows are created by the Content Staging functionality:

 * If you specify a Start Date without an End Date: there will be at least 2 rows with the same entity/rule/page ID - one row will indicate the original state of the entity (the row in which `created_in=1`), one row indicating the **End of the Scheduled Update**.